L.A.’s iconic beach town has an eclectic vibe and distinctly “SoCal” food, sun and fun

 I just returned from my latest visit so thought it was time to share all that I love about this popular part of Los Angeles.

 Venice Beach Map

 This Venice Beach Map & Guide is designed to give you an overview, and specific ideas for several fun-filled and delicious days.

 Broader Los Angeles offers endless options which I am not covering here.
 I do highly recommend a visit to the Getty Museum.
 The art is wonderful and the building and hilltop setting are stunning.
 I also like the Griffith Observatory, and if you are with kids or teens, Universal Studios is great fun.

 Dining in Venice, California

-I’m going to start with food because I love to eat and it’s such a pleasure in California.
+I’m going to start with food because I love to eat and the fresh food in California makes dining such a pleasure.
 Venice has enough exceptional dining options to keep you happy for weeks.
 It’s creative, fresh and represents many cultures.
-(COVID note: As of March 2021, all of the restaurants I’ve listed are open and most offer outdoor dining.
-This could change, so confirm ahead.)

 Gjelina's (California cuisine)

 Gjelina’s is one of my favourite restaurants – anywhere.
-I love the menu; meat is available but is not the star of the show.
-The vegetable and grain dishes are original and exciting (I loved the romanesco, an edible flower related to broccoli) and the pizza will transport you to a piazza in Naples.
+I love the menu; the vegetable and grain dishes are original and exciting.
+I loved the romanesco, an edible flower related to broccoli, and the pizza will transport you to a piazza in Naples.
+Meat is available but is not the star of the show.
 This fabulous dining experience is made even better if it’s warm enough to sit in the charming back garden.

-If you have room for desert order the chocolate pistachio tart (I tried it on my visit last week).
-Or better yet, go to Salt and Straw down the street for exceptional ice cream.
-Note: If you can’t get a reservation at Gjelina, you can go to Gjelina’s Takeaway (GTA) next door and get pizza to go.
+If you have room for desert order the chocolate pistachio tart.
+I tried it on my visit last week.
+Otherwise, go to Salt and Straw down the street for exceptional ice cream.
+Note: If you can’t get a reservation at Gjelina, you can go to Gjelina’s Takeaway (GTA) next door and get their delish pizza to go.